Select a School

 Essential Student Expectations

 As a part of District 207, we follow the Discipline Code established for all students and approved by the Board of Education.
-A copy of the full Discipline Code is available on the District website www.maine207.org.
+The student handbook and policies can be found at https://maine207.org/student-handbook/#code910.
+Students, parents and school personnel should take a few minutes to familiarize themselves with District 207’s Discipline Procedures and Extracurricular Code of Conduct.
+It is designed not only to inform and guide written discipline procedures, but also promote the idea that students must take responsibility for their own behavior.
+Effective discipline is possible only when students, parents and school personnel know, understand and support the school rules and regulations.
 The consequences for violation of District policies may include: student conferences with staff or administration, a parent meeting, loss of privileges, in-school suspension, out-of-school suspension, police reports, arrest, or recommendation for expulsion.
 Students who damage property will also be asked to pay restitution.

 Students having ongoing difficulty following Frost Academy rules and who are consistently disruptive to the program and education of other students on a continuous basis, may require an IEP meeting to review current supports and services in order to meet their social/emotional and educational needs.